microsoft/ELL/docs/gallery/ILSVRC2012/index.md

 datatable: true
 ---

-<h1>Pretrained Image Classification Models</h1>
-<h3>ILSVRC2012</h3>
-<p>We provide a collection of models trained on the dataset from the
+# Image classification models trained on ImageNet (ILSVRC2012)

-ImageNet Large Scale Visual Recognition Challenge (ILSVRC2012).
-These models use different neural network architectures on different size inputs to trade off accuracy and speed.
-The plot below shows how each of the models performs in terms of Top 1 accuracy (how often the most confident prediction is right) versus speed (seconds per frame).
-Click and drag to pan around.
-Zoom in and out with your mouse's scrollwheel.</p>
+This collection of image classification models is trained on the ImageNet Large Scale Visual Recognition Challenge dataset (ILSVRC2012).
+These models use different neural network architectures and different input sizes to trade off accuracy and speed.

-<p>Here are the pretrained image classification models we provide.
-The
-table can be sorted by column.
-Each model name is a link to a page from which the model can be downloaded. </p>
+The plot below summarizes the accuracy and speed of each model.
+The model's accuracy is measured in terms of its *top 1 error rate* - how often is the model's top prediction correct.
+The model's speed is measured in milliseconds per input on a Raspberry Pi 3B, running at 700MHz, using only the quad-core ARM CPU (and not the VideoCore GPU).
+See [config.txt](https://github.com/Microsoft/ELL-PiDataCenter/blob/master/PiDataCenter/config.txt) for the boot config file used to configure the Raspberry Pi test machines.

 <div id='plot'></div>

 <script>